• Sermon from Scratch

 • Having worked within the world of the text, now turn your attention to the world of today, viewed through the insights you have gained from the passage.
 With one foot in the biblical world and one in the present, begin to give shape to the sermon.

-The shape of the sermon is formed by four elements: (1) purpose, (2) title, (3) analytical lens (or guiding question), and (4) main points.
+The shape of the sermon is formed by four elements: (1) purpose, (2) title, (3) guiding question, and (4) main points.

 Clarify the primary purpose of the sermon.
 Is it meant to teach, encourage, challenge, warn, or motivate?
 The following pair of questions will help you discern this: